lowpolyneko/nekop2p/docs/testing.md

 ![](profile_superpeer/profile-10-30-2-hist.png)

-Additionally, the distribution time of response becomes extremely volatile, this is likely attributed to the inconsistency of propgation times past the initial superpeer hop.
+Additionally, the distribution time of response becomes extremely volatile, this is likely attributed to the inconsistency of propagation times past the initial superpeer hop.

 ## Tests Done